Vago16/grad/intro-to-ai/project-3-part-3/README.md

     dqb_test_results.txt: contains the episode, reward, and if the test was a success or failure for each episode

+    test.MOV: video of output of inhand_test.py

 NOTES:
     I was not able to record a video as the functions required to access the GUI are not supported anymore for MacOS.
 I instead switched to a fully command line version of the model instead.
 Please run inhand_test.py to see the performance of the deep q learning agent.
+I also included a video of the terminal print statements as the training is occurring.